 Great Aunt Rose's Old Fashioned Sour Cream Pound Cake is a beloved family recipe.
-This hand-me-down recipe produces a deliciously moist cake that's slightly crunchy on the edges and dense, rich and decadent on the inside.
+This moist vanilla pound cake recipe produces a delicious cake that's slightly crunchy on the edges and dense, rich and decadent on the inside.

 It's a super dense pound cake.
 It's rich, moist, tender and decadent all at the same time.
 You'd think it'd taste like a yellow cake.
 But the flavor and texture is infinitely magnified.